-According to Frost & Sullivan, (i) the total revenue of the China footwear solution service industry reached approximately HK\$143.0 billion in 2014, among which the revenue of tier 1 group, tier 2 group and tier 3 group reached approximately HK\$25.0 billion, HK\$50.0 billion and HK\$68.0 billion, respectively, representing approximately 17.5%, 35.0% and 47.5%, respectively, of the total revenue of the industry for that year; (ii) our Group had a market share of approximately 0.5% and 0.2% in terms of the respective total revenue of the tier 2 group and the entire China footwear solution service industry in 2014; and (iii) our Group was one of the three largest footwear solution service providers in the tier 2 group in China in 2014 in terms of revenue.
+According to Frost & Sullivan, (i) the total revenue of the China footwear design and development, production management and logistics management service industry reached approximately HK\$143.0 billion in 2014, among which the revenue of tier 1 group, tier 2 group and tier 3 group reached approximately HK\$25.0 billion, HK\$50.0 billion and HK\$68.0 billion, respectively, representing approximately 17.5%, 35.0% and 47.5%, respectively, of the total revenue of the industry for that year; (ii) our Group had a market share of approximately 0.5% and 0.2% in terms of the respective total revenue of the tier 2 group and the entire China footwear design and development, production management and logistics management service industry in 2014; and (iii) our Group was one of the three largest footwear design and development, production management and logistics management service providers in the tier 2 group in China in 2014 in terms of revenue.

-The gross profit margin of our Group for each of the three years ended 31 December 2013, 2014 and 2015 was approximately 11.6%, 12.5% and 13.6% respectively, which was within the range of the gross profit margin of 10% to 20% of the footwear solution service providers in the tier 2 group as set out in the Frost & Sullivan Report.
+The gross profit margin of our Group for the three years ended 31 December 2015 was approximately 11.6%, 12.5% and 13.6% respectively, which was within the range of the gross profit margin of 10% to 20% of the footwear design and development, production management and logistics management service providers in the tier 2 group as set out in the Frost & Sullivan Report.

-The net profit margin of our Group for each of the three years ended 31 December 2013, 2014 and 2015 was approximately 3.3%, 3.4% and 2.1% respectively.
+The net profit margin of our Group for the three years ended 31 December 2015 was approximately 3.3%, 3.4% and 2.1% respectively.
 The decline in our net profit margin for the year ended 31 December 2015 was primarily attributable to the incurrence of [REDACTED] expenses of approximately HK\$[REDACTED] during the year.
-Without taking into account the non-recurring [REDACTED] expenses, the normalised net profit margin of our Group for each of the three years ended 31 December 2013, 2014 and 2015 was approximately 3.3%, 4.4% and 4.5% respectively (please refer to the section headed "Financial information - Discussion of selected components of our results of operations - Net profit margin and normalised net profit margin" in this [REDACTED] for further details), which was within the range of the net profit margin of 3% to 5% of the footwear solution service providers in the tier 2 group as set out in the Frost & Sullivan Report.
-Based on the estimation of Frost & Sullivan, the profit margin of the footwear solution service providers in China is likely to maintain at stable level in the coming few years.
+Without taking into account the non-recurring [REDACTED] expenses, the normalised net profit margin of our Group for the three years ended 31 December 2015 was approximately 3.3%, 4.4% and 4.5% respectively (please refer to the section headed "Financial information - Discussion of selected components of our results of operations - Net profit margin and normalised net profit margin" in this [REDACTED] for further details), which was within the range of the net profit margin of 3% to 5% of the footwear design and development, production management and logistics management service providers in the tier 2 group as set out in the Frost & Sullivan Report.
+Based on the estimation of Frost & Sullivan, the profit margin of the footwear design and development, production management and logistics management service providers in China is likely to maintain at stable level in the coming few years.

-Demand for footwear solution services in China
+Demand for footwear design and development, production management and logistics management services in China

 According to Frost & Sullivan, footwear brand owners and licensees in developed countries such as the US, the UK, Australia and other European countries generally adopt offshore manufacturing for their footwear with an aim of minimising their product cost.
-In order to maintain the quality of footwear, footwear solution service providers become increasingly important in serving their role as a linkage between the footwear brand owners and/or licensees and their offshore manufacturers.
-The vertically integrated solution services offered by the service providers such as design and development, selection of suitable OEMs, production management and logistics management can help in enhancing the operational efficiency and cost effectiveness of the footwear brand owners and licensees.
+In order to maintain the quality of footwear, footwear design and development, production management and logistics management service providers become increasingly important in serving their role as a linkage between the footwear brand owners and/or licensees and their offshore manufacturers.

+The vertically integrated services offered by the service providers such as design and development, selection of suitable OEMs, production management and logistics management can help in enhancing the operational efficiency and cost effectiveness of the footwear brand owners and licensees.